ibm-cloud-docs/vsrx/getting-started.md

 * Standard
 * Content Security Bundle (CSB)

+The CSB license is not available on vSRX gateways running with Linux Bridge based network models.
+The license is only available on SR-IOV enabled gateways.
+Details can be found [here](/docs/vsrx?topic=vsrx-unsupported-upgrade).
+{: note}

 Each license includes a different set of features and options, and the following table outlines the differences.

 | License Type  | Features |